LiberateGames/liberate-unity/README.md

 4. Start UI generation
  - Describe your UI in natural language and generate!

-> Note: Make sure to allow access of our local backend executable is allowed internet access.
+> Note: You may see a security popup asking for internet access.
+This is expected - UnityAssist uses a Python backend to leverage battle-tested AI libraries and frameworks.
+Please allow access for the local backend executable to function properly.

 ![Allow Local Backend](AllowLocalBackend.png)